Andrew-Pollard/Floppy-Disk-Labels/README.md

 # Floppy Disk Labels

-A template for and examples of floppy disk labels made in Adobe Illustrator, including trim and bleed allowances for professional printing.
+A template for 3½-inch floppy disk labels and examples thereof, made in Adobe Illustrator.
+The template includes trim and bleed allowances to allow for professional printing.

-These labels were created to be used with a set of drinks coasters made from old floppy disks with a cork backing aplied to stop them slipping.
+These labels were created to be used with a set of drinks coasters made from old floppy disks with a cork backing applied to stop them slipping.
 The original paper labels soon broke down from damp and abrasion so these were printed in matte laminated vinyl.

 ---